Andy2244/openwrt-extra/README.md

 The size of the Samba4.ipk and deps are around 5.6 MB, so you need a >8MB NVRAM device to fit the final image or setup a [ext-root](https://lede-project.org/docs/user-guide/extroot_configuration).

 ### Usage
-**IMPORTANT: master branch can only be build via latest package/master**
+**IMPORTANT: master branch can only be build via latest package/master and manually replaceing e2fsprogs**

 To use these packages, add the following line to your ```feeds.conf``` or ```feeds.conf.default``` in the OpenWrt buildroot: